 Indicator 2: “Concentration” (i.e. activity growth among existing large holders)

 This signal is based on the indicator, “Concentration by Large Holders.”
-It gives us a bullish reading when these large holders accumulate more tokens, and a bearish reading when they sell them off.
-Large players accumulating tokens and increasing the concentration of an asset could indicate that “insiders” are bullish.
+It gives us a bullish reading when these large holders accumulate more tokens.
+A bearish reading shows when large holders sell.
+When large players accumulate tokens and increase the concentration of an asset, this could indicate that “insiders” are bullish.
 The opposite is true for a decrease in concentration.

 Indicator 3: “Large Transactions”

 This signal is based on the indicator “Transactions Greater than $100K.”
-When large transactions over the short run are greater than the long-term average, we get a bullish signal, reflecting increased activity by large players.
+When large transactions over the short run are greater than the long-term average, we get a bullish signal.
+It reflects the increase in activity by large players.
 When the short-term is lower than the long-term average, the indicator turns bearish.